neos/neos-development-collection/Neos.Neos/Documentation/ExtendingNeos/UiExtensibility.rst

 Way to retrieve: `globalRegistry.get('reducers')`

 Allows to register custom reducers for your plugin.
-Probably a bad idea to override any of the existing reducers.
+It is probably a bad idea to override any of the existing reducers.

 Sagas
 =====